luismts/100-days-of-blockchain-code/README.md

 ### Day 17: August 3, 2018
 ##### Coding Smart Contracts on EOSIO

-**Today's Progress**: Finally successfully setup a complete EOS development environment with Docker
+**Today's Progress**: Finally successfully setup a complete EOS development environment with Docker.

 **Thoughts**: Yesterday I already had a 'working' development environment but my wallets didn't sync with my local environment so every time I booted up the docker image I would need to recreate all my wallets/keys.
 I finally solved this by reading the in-depth documentation about `cleos` and `keosd`.
 When I knew where the wallets/keys where stored I added a `-v` flag so that the folder would sync to my local environment.